 Day trading is all about planning and executing.
 If you don’t know how to create trading rules, you may be in for a rude awakening.
 However, you could always learn how to create day trading rules.
 It’s not hard, and having day trading rules is extremely important when you’re first starting out.
 That said, let’s take a look at how you can create your own set of day trading rules.

-When you’re day trading, it’s of the utmost importance to set rules to manage any potential scenario.
-Moreover, this helps to instill discipline, which is highly important to become a successful trader.
+When you’re day trading, it’s of the utmost importance to set trading rules to manage any potential scenario.
+This helps to instill discipline, which is highly important to become a successful trader.